-Yes, we provide a free VZfit SDK for Unity, and we place no restrictions or fees on applications you can make and sell with it.
-You and your customers only need to have an active VZfit membership to play them.
-The VZfit SDK also works the original VirZOOM Bike.
+Yes, we provide a free VZfit SDK for Unity, that works with our Sensor Kit and original VirZOOM Bike.
+We place no restrictions or fees on applications you can make and sell with it, but you and your customers will need to have a VZfit premium membership to play them.

 We've phased those out in order to focus on VZfit, which is designed for fitness-oriented customers with their own bikes and easy-to-use VR systems.
 But the original VirZOOM Bike can play, at no charge, VZfit Play and Explorer applications on the Oculus Go & Quest with a free lifetime membership.

 Yes.
 VZfit works with the bike that suits you best: spin, upright, recumbent or folding.
 VirZOOM does not endorse VZfit usage on a bicycle with trainer, because people lean to steer which is only safe on stationary bikes that have more weight and stability.
 The one exception we support is found stable is when paired with a Kreitler Fork Stand.

 VZfit experiences are designed for pedaling and leaning from a seated position, because we found that offers the most intuitive and accurate way to control your virtual motion.
 Pressing the action button is also easiest on fixed handlebars.
 Though our sensors could work on other equipment, we'd have to design new games and sensor processing optimized for them.

 Nope!
 Thousands of VirZOOM users have sweat into their headsets with no issue.
 If you're planning to share your headset though you may want a wipeable "VR Cover".
 A small fan can reduce sweat and increase your sensation of movement.
 And we have found that "Quick Spit" antifog spray prevents your lenses from fogging up, though most don't.